 Mathematical equations should be numbered sequentially using Arabic numbers in parentheses, for example, Eq.
 (1).
 In the text, equations should be referred to as Eq.
 (1), Eqs.
 (2)-(6).
 All equations should be legible so that every character is easily recognized.
 All symbols used should be defined in the text.
 If a special font (other than Symbol) is required for symbols, this should be indicated in a note to the editor.

 To complement a manuscript, authors may provide additional (supplemental) text, tables, figures, charts, graphs, data, movies, etc. for online publication with an article.
 Supplemental files should be prepared and submitted separately from the main manuscript and figure files.

 Supplemental print materials (i.e. text, figures, tables, etc.) should be sized to fit on 8.5” x 11” pages and combined into one all-inclusive PDF file.
 If accepted, the file will appear online only EXACTLY AS PROVIDED, so please:

-Include a cover sheet/first page that includes the title of the main manuscript that the material supplements, corresponding author name and contact info.
+Include the title of the main manuscript that the material supplements, corresponding author name and contact info.

 Pay attention to presentation/page layout.

 The name of your PDF file will display online as the link to the material, so please consider this when naming and saving it.
 For example: Supplemental_Material_for_Droplet-Based_Microfluidics_by_Smith,_et_al.
 To ensure proper online publication, please use underscores in place of spaces in your file name.

 Supplemental videos/movies may be submitted as .avi, mpeg/mpg, .mov or .wmv files and should not exceed 15 MBs each.
 The name of your video/movie file will display online as the link to the material, so please consider this when naming and saving the file.

 The Peer Review Process